 The control block will consist of an ATmega32U4 microcontroller that will communicate with the host PC over USB and the data acquisition block over IC.
-In addition, it will use a single wire to control a voltage selection circuit to set the operating voltage of the IO expanders.
+Its EAGLE schematic is shown below in Figure 4.
+The microcontroller will use a single wire to control a voltage selection circuit, the EAGLE design of which can be seen in Figure 5, to set the operating voltage of the IO expanders.
 The microcontroller will operate at 5V from the 5V regulated supply from the power system.
 Due to the required capability of operating at multiple voltages, a level shifter is required between the microcontroller and IC peripheral devices.
+The EAGLE sketch for the level shifter is modeled in Figure 6.